valpackett/gitson/README.md

 main :: IO ()
 main = do
-  createRepo "./content" -- git init transaction "./content" $ do
+  -- Creating a new "database," basically mkdir + git init createRepo "./content"

+  -- Writing data to a "database" happens in transactions -- A transaction is committed after the block is executed -- Just like in SQL databases transaction "./content" $ do
+    -- order: (data)          (key)         (collection)
-    saveEntry Thing {val = 1} "first-thing" "content" liftIO $ putStrLn "Written first-thing"
+    saveEntry Thing {val = 1} "first-thing" "content" -- Collections are created automatically, like in MongoDB liftIO $ putStrLn "Written first-thing"
-    -- This `do` block is not the raw IO monad, it's a WriterT, so we have to use liftIO to do IO actions inside of it!
+    -- You have to use liftIO to do IO actions inside of a transaction!
+    -- Because a transaction is a monad transformer, WriterT actually

+  -- Reading data
+  -- (These are normal IO actions, so if you want
+  --  to read inside of a transaction, liftIO) keys <- listEntries "./content/things"
+       -- Just ["first-thing"]
-  -- *After the block ends*, the files are written, committed to git and the lock is released. first-thing <- readEntry "first-thing" "./content/things" :: IO (Maybe Thing) -- first-thing == Just Thing {val = 1}
+  first-thing <- readEntry "first-thing" "./content/things" :: IO (Maybe Thing)
+              -- Just Thing {val = 1}

+  -- Reading data, avoiding repetition of the repo path insideDirectory "./content" $ do
-  keys <- listEntries "./content/things"
+    keys <- listEntries "/things"
-  -- keys == Just ["first-thing"]
+         -- Just ["first-thing"]
+    first-thing <- readEntry "first-thing" "/things" :: IO (Maybe Thing) -- Just Thing {val = 1}
 ```

 ## Development